MOGI-ROS/Week-3-4-Gazebo-basics/README.md

     return launchDescriptionObject
 ```

-From now, in every lesson we'll create this launch file, because it's extremely useful during development.
+From now, in every lesson we'll create this launch file, because it's extremely useful during development to visualize our URDF.
 Build the workspace and let's try it:
 ```bash
 ros2 launch bme_gazebo_basics check_urdf.launch.py
 ```